FlareSolverr/FlareSolverr/README.md

 TODO:
 * Fix remaining issues in the code (see TODOs)
-* Make the maxTimeout configurable by the user
+* Make the maxTimeout more accurate (count the time to open the first page)
 * Add support for more HTTP methods (POST, PUT, DELETE ...)
 * Add support for user HTTP headers
 * Hide sensitive information in logs
 * Reduce Docker image size
+* Docker image for ARM architecture
+* Install instructions for Windows